”Why should I buy from your store?”

 Maybe you provide unparalleled service.
 Perhaps your product is built to last for life.
 Either way, this brainstorming process can help you uncover your business’ hidden gems.

-In short, your value proposition statement can be your best marketing firepower.
+In short, your value prop can be your best marketing firepower.

-Take Canva’s “Design for Everyone” slogan, for example.
-Not only is the statement catchy, but it also fully captures the brand’s target audience and their products’ ease of use.
+Take Canva’s “Design anything.
+Publish anywhere.” slogan, for example.
+Not only is the value proposition statement catchy, but it also fully captures the brand’s target audience and their products’ ease of use.

 And again, your value proposition is also central to how you position yourself compared to your competitors.